Skip to main content

 Open

 The Army concurred with this recommendation.
-According to an action plan provided to us in February of 2024, has already sent out a safety message emphasizing the importance of unit commanders following the standards established in Army Regulation 600-55.
-The plan further states that the Army intends to take other actions to clarify and improve the implementation of existing guidance to address our recommendation culminating in a progressive driver training model to be implemented by the end of fiscal year 2024.
+According to an action plan provided to us in August 2024, the Army has already sent out a safety message emphasizing the importance of unit commanders following the standards established in Army Regulation 600-55.
+The plan further states that the Army intends to take other actions to clarify and improve the implementation of existing guidance to address our recommendation culminating in a progressive driver training model to be implemented by June 2025.
 By taking these actions, the Army will have a more well-defined driver skill development process as GAO recommended in July 2021.

 Department of the Navy